 The team atmosphere in kitchens is always great, but it can be extra special in smaller restaurant kitchens.

-Smaller teams enhance the ‘in it together’ attitude, particularly if the whole brigade has the same days offOpens in a new tab. due to the restaurant closing on those days.
+Smaller teams enhance the ‘in it together’ attitude, particularly if the whole brigade has the same days off due to the restaurant closing on those days.

 Small teams develop a closeness from getting through difficult services together, and it feels like a team victory.
 In contrast, the shift patterns of large hotel brigades mean that we often don’t see or work closely alongside some of our fellow chefs for weeks at a time.

-Restaurant chefs tend to pitch in and help their colleaguesOpens in a new tab. a bit more in all areas including the dish washer if required!
+Restaurant chefs tend to pitch in and help their colleagues a bit more in all areas including the dish washer if required!
 Whilst a larger kitchen can allow a chef to hide (if they are having a quieter night and do not feel the need to come to the rescue of their colleagues).

 I briefly mentioned, as restaurant chefs, we can have the same days off.
-This is one of a few important factors around the shift patternsOpens in a new tab. of being a chef in this type of kitchen
+This is one of a few important factors around the shift patterns of being a chef in this type of kitchen

 What Shift Patterns Do Chefs In Restaurants Do?